1970 United States gubernatorial elections: Tennessee

-In 1978, Tennessee changed its constitution to allow the governors to serve two consecutive terms.
-Winfield Dunn was elected this (1970) year.
+Republican Winfield Dunn was elected in 1970.

 Wisconsin

-In 1968, Wisconsin changed its constitution from a two-year term for governor to a four-year term.
-Upon his election this year, Patrick Lucey would become the first governor to serve a four-year term (see Wisconsin gubernatorial elections).
+In 1968, Wisconsin changed its constitution from a two-year term for governor to a four-year term, and had the governor run on the same ticket as the Lieutenant Governor.
+Patrick Lucey would become the first governor to serve under this new system.

 Wyoming

 Governor Stanley K. Hathaway won re-election to a second four-year term.